MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 - **Know where to place centralized AI resources.** If you use a centralized model to share AI endpoints, place those AI resources in a dedicated AI subscription.
 A dedicated AI subscription provides a governance boundary for a dedicated team to deploy, govern, secure, and manage AI endpoints.
 It also isolates AI resources from workload resources.
 For more information, see *Figure 1: Intelligent app 3*.
 In the context of an Azure landing zone, a dedicated AI subscription is an application landing zone subscription that only has AI resources.

-- - *Deploy AI resources in workload subscriptions.* AI resources need to inherit workload governance policies from the workload management group (internal or internet-facing).
-Keep them separate from platform resources.
-AI resources controlled by platform teams tend to create development bottlenecks.
-In the context of Azure landing zone, deploy AI platforms to application landing zone subscriptions.
+- *Deploy AI resources in workload subscriptions.* AI resources need to inherit workload governance policies from the workload management group, whether they are internal or internet-facing.
+Keep AI resources separate from platform resources.
+AI resources that are controlled by platform teams tend to create development bottlenecks.
+In the context of an Azure landing zone, deploy AI platforms to application landing zone subscriptions.

 ## Prepare AI network topology